Seema Gavit and Renuka Shinde: Kidnappings and murders

 In 1990, a theft attempt at the Chaturshringi Temple in Pune went awry, and Renuka was caught.
-She however, managed to free herself by using her toddler son whom she had taken with her, arguing that a mother with a small child cannot steal.
+She, however, managed to free herself by using her toddler son whom she had taken with her, arguing that a mother with a small child cannot steal.
 The crowd let her go, and Renuka shared this incident with her mother and sister.
 It was then that the family decided to conduct these thefts with small children in tow, with the children serving both as a foil and a distraction to help them escape easily.

-Between 1990 and 1996, the family kidnapped an estimated 40 or more children, mostly from crowded places such as temple compounds and fair grounds in Pune, Thane, Kalyan, Kolhapur, and Nashik; they would ultimately be charged with 13 kidnappings (mostly children below five years of age) and 10 murders.
-While missing children reports were filed in some cases, it is likely that many of the kidnappings went unreported as the children came from poor families and the police did not pay heed.
+Between 1990 and 1996, the family kidnapped an estimated 40 or more children, mostly from crowded places such as temple compounds and fairgrounds in Pune, Thane, Kalyan, Kolhapur, and Nashik; they would ultimately be charged with 13 kidnappings (mostly children below five years of age) and 10 murders.
+While missing children reports were filed in some cases, many of the kidnappings likely went unreported as the children came from poor families and the police did not pay heed.
 Kiran Shinde would drive the getaway car in the kidnappings.

 Their first murder victim was the son of a beggar in Kolhapur who was picked up by Renuka in July 1990.
 They brought him to Pune and named him Santosh.
 In April 1991, they took him to Kolhapur, where Seema was caught while trying to steal the purse of a devotee at the Mahalaxmi temple.
 To divert attention away from Seema, Anjanabai threw Santosh down with force.
 Barely a year old at the time, he sustained injuries.
 In the melee that ensued, Seema managed to escape.
 As the bleeding Santosh kept crying, the family became worried of getting caught.
-To silence him, Anjanabai bashed his head against an electric pole, with the others reportedly "witnessing the killing eating Wada-pav".
+To silence him, Anjanabai bashed his head against an electric pole, with the others reportedly "witnessing the killer eating vada-pav".
 Santosh died on the spot, and they disposed of his body near an old rickshaw heap.

-The children were mostly killed when they wouldn't stop crying, with post-mortems indicating injuries from being thrown down stairs or hit repeatedly.
+The children were mostly killed when they wouldn't stop crying, with post-mortems indicating injuries from being thrown downstairs or hit repeatedly.
 In one instance, they killed a two-and-half-year-old girl, stuffed her body in a bag and took it to a cinema hall, where they watched a film and later dumped the body on the way home.
 A two-year-old boy was hanged upside down, and his head was slammed repeatedly against the wall.
 At no point, the prosecution claimed, did the accused show any concern or remorse.